-Some of my investigations have been supported with grants from JournalismFund.eu, Magnum Foundation, Reporter Academy Berlin, Greenpeace Magazine, Oxfam, netzwerk recherche, Zeitenspiegel Reportage Agency and FAZIT foundation.
+Some of my investigations have been supported with grants and fellowships from Bertha Foundation (2023 Fellow), JournalismFund.eu, Magnum Foundation, Reporter Academy Berlin, Greenpeace Magazine, Oxfam Germany, netzwerk recherche, Zeitenspiegel Reportage Agency and FAZIT foundation.

 I spent one year of advanced training dedicated to reportage writing at the Zeitenspiegel journalism school in Reutlingen, Germany.